turingschool/career-development-curriculum/module_four/negotiations.md

 ### Session Structure

-* Opening: recap external review, why of negotiating, reflection (10 mins) -Recap from external review: follow up with people who wanted to keep in touch
--Opening:
-	-Why of negotiating
-	-Reflection: have you negotiated in the past?
-What was your experience?
-If you haven’t negotiated, why not?
 -INM:
 	-Introduce question: what would you say if you were asked this question?
 	-Don’t give a number — this is a conversation